What does Rolfing offer over other bodywork methods?

 Do I have to do all 10 Session Series?

 No, the classic 10 session Series is not encouraged or required.
 Clients can try a session to see if Rolfing is right.
 Some people come for two or three sessions and get what they wanted to achieve.
 Some clients with chronic problems choose to extend their Rolfing beyond the original 10 Session Series.
-The Rolfer and client can create an appropriate approach together.
+I like the philosophy where the Rolfer and client can create an appropriate approach together.

 Are the changes permanent?